muno17/sqncd/README.md

 - DONE assing a random note when a button in the measure is pressed and play through measure
 - DONE loop through measure
 - DONE reset notes
-- generate a midiScale when either key or scale is changed
-- generate a midiScale when any octave button is pressed/unpressed
-- incorporate midiScale into randomNote
+- DONE incorporate scaleGenerator into randomNote
 - check for correct length to run
 - run through correct length
 - reset button reacts to any of the selector buttons that are pressed